DBS checks for charities: safeguarding vulnerable groups

 This is a broad term, but generally encompasses those working in close contact with these vulnerable groups.
 For example, providing care or support work or driving a vehicle solely to convey children or vulnerable adults would be classed as working in regulated activity.

 If an individual is not engaging in regulated activity with either of these vulnerable groups, then their eligibility for a check would be set out in legislation under a specific position/role.
-To confirm if a specific role is eligible for a standard or enhanced DBS check, charities can use the DBS eligibility tool via the Disclosure and Baring Service website.
+To confirm if a specific role is eligible for a standard or enhanced DBS checks, charities can use the DBS eligibility tool via the Disclosure and Baring Service website.

 What can you do if someone isn’t eligible?